Sudden unintended acceleration: Audi 5000

 As of early 2010, a class-action lawsuit filed in 1987 by about 7,500 Audi 5000 owners remains unsettled and is currently contested in county court in Chicago after appeals at the Illinois state and U.S. federal levels.
 The plaintiffs in this lawsuit charge that on account of the sudden acceleration controversy, Audis had lost resale value.

-Sudden acceleration in Toyota vehicles
+Toyota

-From 2002 to 2009 there were many defect petitions made to the NHTSA regarding unintended acceleration in Toyota and Lexus vehicles, but many of them were determined to be caused by pedal misapplication, and the NHTSA noted that there was no statistical significance showing that Toyota vehicles had more SUA incidents than other manufacturers.
+From 2002 to 2009, many defect petitions were made to the NHTSA regarding unintended acceleration in Toyota and Lexus vehicles, but many of them were determined to be caused by pedal misapplication, and the NHTSA noted that there was no statistical significance showing that Toyota vehicles had more SUA incidents than other manufacturers.
 Other investigations were closed because the NHTSA found no evidence that a defect existed.